rnj0nes/HCAP22/README.md

 I make extensive use of personal `ado` files.
 These are not shared in this repo and I do not keep track of which of the commands I call are custom `ado`s.
-The user will discover this, frustratingly, by `command not found` errors thrown by Stata.
+The user will discover this, frustratingly, by `command XYZ is unrecognized` errors thrown by Stata.
 A very easy way to avoid this is to add a folder holding my custom `ado`s to your `adopath`.
 The way to do this is to run

 `adopath +"https://quantsci.s3.amazonaws.com/Jones-ADO/"`

 from the Stata command line before trying to execute the command files.
-Now, it is possible you might run these programs and still get a `command not found` error, but in this case the missing command is a command available from SSC (or elsewhere).
+Now, it is possible you might run these programs and still get a `command XYZ is unrecognized` error, but in this case the missing command is a command available from SSC (or elsewhere).
 A way to protect yourself from this error is to also add a copy of my plus commands to your `adopath`, with: